Narasimham (film): Soundtrack

 The film's original soundtrack includes five songs composed by M. G. Radhakrishnan and a total of eight tracks.
 Lyrics were by Gireesh Puthenchery.
-The soundtrack album was released by Satyam Audios.
+The soundtrack album was released by Sargam Speed Audios and later the audio right was acquired by Satyam Audios.
 The song "Aarodum Onnum" featuring Mohanlal and Aishwarya is not included in the film's home video version.

 Release

 Narasimham was released on 26 January 2000 on India's Republic Day.
 It was re-released on 5 December 2014 in Dubai after 15 years.
 The re-release was part of a special programme organised under the title Narasimham Returns on the occasion of celebrating the 15th anniversary of the film.
 It premiered at Golden Cinemas, Dubai.
 The premiere was attended by the major cast and crew of the film and subsequent screenings was received well by public.
 Later, it was released in Kerala.

 In 2016, Narasimham Returns was re-released in seven districts in Kerala.
-The special screenings was held in Ernakulam, Alappuzha, Thrissur, Kottayam, Kannur, Pathanamthitta and Kollam on 26 January 2016.
+The special screenings were held in Ernakulam, Alappuzha, Thrissur, Kottayam, Kannur, Pathanamthitta and Kollam on 26 January 2016.